 - Estimate the exposure time needed to achieve your required signal-to-noise ratio, given your source brightness.
-(You can use the ETC for this; see also Chapter 9 and the plots in Chapter 10 ). - For observations using the CCD detectors, ensure that you do not exceed the pixel full well.

-- For observations using the MAMA detector, ensure that your observations do not exceed brightness (count rate) limits. - For observations using the MAMA detector, ensure that for pixels of interest, your observations do not exceed the limit of 65,535 accumulated counts per pixel per exposure imposed by the ACS 16 bit buffer.
+(You can use the ETC for this; see also Chapter 9 and the plots in Chapter 10 ). - For observations using the CCD detectors, ensure that you do not exceed the pixel full well. - For observations using the MAMA detector, ensure that your observations do not exceed brightness (count rate) limits (see ACS ISR 2019-10 and tables 7.3 and 7.4). - For observations using the MAMA detector, ensure that for pixels of interest, your observations do not exceed the limit of 65,535 accumulated counts per pixel per exposure imposed by the ACS 16 bit buffer.